LibraryCarpentry/lc-git/CONTRIBUTING.md

 2. If you have a [GitHub][github] account, or are willing to [create one][github-join], but do not know how to use Git, you can report problems or suggest improvements by [creating an issue][repo-issues].
-This allows us to assign the item to someone and to respond to it in a threaded discussion..
+This allows us to assign the item to someone and to respond to it in a threaded discussion.

 3. If you are comfortable with Git, and would like to add or change material, you can submit a pull request (PR).
 Instructions for doing this are